denoland/manual/getting_started/setup_your_environment.md

   are stored.
 This defaults to `$HOME/.deno/bin`.
 - `DENO_NO_PROMPT` - Set to disable permission prompts on access (alternative to passing `--no-prompt` on invocation).
-- `DENO_FUTURE_CHECK` - Opt-in to the upcoming behavior of the `deno run` subcommand that doesn't perform type-checking by default.
 - `DENO_WEBGPU_TRACE` - The directory to use for WebGPU traces.
 - `HTTP_PROXY` - The proxy address to use for HTTP requests.
 See the [Proxies](../linking_to_external_code/proxies.md) section for more